gptsheet Documentation

 Setup

 - Get a Developer Token: Google Ads UI → Tools → API Center → Apply for a developer token.
-(Free, but takes Google 1-2 days to approve.)
+(Free, but takes Google 1–2 business days to approve.)

 login_customer_id.